 Provides training for plumber apprentices in the interpretation of plumbing code theory and practice.
 Focuses on current national plumbing code and Oregon amendments.
-Prerequisite: APR158B or consent of instructor.
+Prerequisite: APR158B with a grade of C or better; or consent of instructor.
 Sp

 APR158D Plumber Apprenticeship Basic Installation